-How To Turn Off 5G on iPhone 12
+How To Turn Off 5G On iPhone 12 – iPhone 15 (2023 Guide)

-Turning off 5G on your iPhone 12 will greatly improve your phone’s battery life – here’s how to do it
+Turning off 5G on your iPhone will greatly improve your phone’s battery life – here’s how to turn off 5G on iPhone.

+If you want better iPhone battery life, the easiest way to do this is by turning off 5G.
+Turning off 5G means you will only be able to use 4G data when you’re out and about, but it will give your iPhone 12 hours more uptime.

-The iPhone 12 is the first iPhone to feature 5G.
-At launch, Apple said it had redesigned the iPhone from the ground-up to make the transition to 5G as painless as possible.
+The iPhone 12 was the first iPhone to feature 5G.
+At launch, Apple said it had redesigned the iPhone from the ground up to make the transition to 5G as painless as possible.

 Using a technology called Smart Data, Apple designed the iPhone 12 to ONLY use 5G data when appropriate.

 The idea with Smart Data is that it will conserve your battery life.
-But it doesn’t really work all that well – as you can read see here inside our iPhone 12 Battery Performance Guide.
+But it didn’t really work all that well – as you can read here inside our iPhone 12 Battery Performance Guide.

 The iPhone 12 has a smaller battery than the iPhone 11 and it also runs 5G.
-These two things combined have made the iPhone 12’s battery performance considerably worse than the iPhone 11 – by almost four hours in some tests.
+These two things combined made the iPhone 12’s battery performance considerably worse than the iPhone 11 – by almost four hours in some tests.

-If you want better iPhone 12 battery life, the easiest way to do this is by turning off 5G.
-Turning off 5G means you will only be able to use 4G data when you’re out and about, but it will give your iPhone 12 hours more uptime.

 Could An Update Fix iPhone 12’s 5G Battery Issues?